bibonev/PacmanPlusPlus/README.md

 NOTE: This command runs ALL tests for ALL services.

 ### Code coverage
-From inside `java-team-project` run using:
+From inside `PacmanPlusPlus` run using:

 `./gradlew jacocoTestReport` for Unix